Raynos/duplexer/README.md

 Taken from [event-stream][7]

-## duplex (writeStream, readStream)
+## duplex (readStream, writeStream)

-Takes a writable stream and a readable stream and makes them appear as a readable writable stream.
+Takes a readable stream and a writeable stream and makes them appear as a readable writable stream.

 It is assumed that the two streams are connected to each other in some way.